cp3-llbb/HHbbWWAnalysis/README.md

 - METScripts.py : contains the scripts to filter and correct the MET
 - scalefactorsutils.py : utils to build the whole SF dict
 - scalefactorsbbWW.py : class that build all the SF paths (saved in full dict with scalefactorsutils.py) and produces SF passed to PlotterHHtobbWW.py
+- HHtobbWW.py : deprecated version of the code, kept for comparison

 ## How to run